Ultimate Guide to Lava River Cave, Arizona (Tours, Pricing, History, Map)

 How was the Lava River Cave Formed?

 Geologists believe the cave was formed sometime between 650,000 and 700,000 years ago when molten lava erupted from a volcanic vent in nearby Hart Prairie.
 The top, sides, and bottom of the flow cooled and solidified, while lava in the middle flowed out, leaving a hollow space to form the cave.

 How To Get To Arizona Lava River Cave

-Lava Cave is accessible by car or truck.
+This cave is accessible by car or truck.
 Take your time getting there.
 Depending on the time of year, Forest Roads 245 and/or 171 leading to the cave may be closed.
 The dirt roads which lead there may be impassable to cars in winter months or during wet weather conditions.
 Check the website for road conditions before you go.
 When you click the link right under the banner, it will let you know if the areas are open or not.

 Navigating to the cave using GPS is a challenge at best, and most of the time will not get you there.
 The cave is located in the Coconino Forest and GPS just falls short of getting you there.
 We have included the directions from the National Forestry’s website to help you get there without too many issues.

 Drive 9 miles north of Flagstaff on US 180 and turn west (left) on FR 245 (at milepost 230).
 Continue 3 miles to FR171 and turn south 1 mile to where FR 171B turns left a short distance to the cave.